• 2015 All-ACC Third Team (ACSMA and coaches)

 2015 - Senior Season

-Leads on the team with 110 tackles in his first full season as a linebacker • Also leads the team with 7.5 tackles for loss and three forced fumbles • Has closed the season with the best sustained play of his career, totalling 40 tackles over his last three games • Had 12 tackles (seven solo) and a tackle for loss in the ACC Championship Game against Clemson • Finished with 13 tackles (seven solo), assisted on a sack and broke up a pass in the win at NC State • Established a career high with 15 tackles (eight solo) and added two tackles for loss and his first sack of the year in the Coastal Division-clinching win at Virginia Tech • Tied for the team high with eight tackles (seven solo) in the Senior Day win over Miami • Had eight tackles (seven solo) in the win over Duke • Had six solo tackles and a quarterback hurry in the win at Pitt • Matched a career-high with 10 tackles and grabbed his second interception of the year in the win over Virginia • Had seven stops, a quarterback hurry and a forced fumble in the rout of Wake Forest • Tallied nine solo stops and forced a fumble in the comeback win at Georgia Tech • Finished with a career-high 10 tackles and an 8-yard tackle for loss in the Delaware win • Established what was at the time a career high with eight tackles (five solo) in the win over Illinois • Earned ACC Linebacker of the Week honors for his play in the win over NC A&T • Finished with two tackles, including a 10-yard tackle for loss, a forced fumble, and pass breakup and his first career interception • Had two tackles in the season opener against South Carolina • Earned the starting will linebacker spot after appearing as the bandit in 2014.
+Started all 14 games and finished second on the team with 126 tackles in his first full season as a linebacker • Led the team with 8.5 tackles for loss and three forced fumbles • Closed the season with the best sustained play of his career, totaling 56 tackles over his last four games • In his final game as a Tar Heel, had a career-high 16 tackles against No. 17 Baylor • Had 12 tackles (seven solo) and a tackle for loss in the ACC Championship Game against Clemson • Finished with 13 tackles (seven solo), assisted on a sack and broke up a pass in the win at NC State • Recorded 15 tackles (eight solo) and added two tackles for loss and his first sack of the year in the Coastal Division-clinching win at Virginia Tech • Tied for the team high with eight tackles (seven solo) in the Senior Day win over Miami • Had eight tackles (seven solo) in the win over Duke • Had six solo tackles and a quarterback hurry in the win at Pitt • Matched a career-high with 10 tackles and grabbed his second interception of the year in the win over Virginia • Had seven stops, a quarterback hurry and a forced fumble in the rout of Wake Forest • Tallied nine solo stops and forced a fumble in the comeback win at Georgia Tech • Finished with a career-high 10 tackles and an 8-yard tackle for loss in the Delaware win • Established what was at the time a career high with eight tackles (five solo) in the win over Illinois • Earned ACC Linebacker of the Week honors for his play in the win over NC A&T • Finished with two tackles, including a 10-yard tackle for loss, a forced fumble, and pass breakup and his first career interception • Had two tackles in the season opener against South Carolina • Earned the starting will linebacker spot after appearing as the bandit in 2014.

 2014 - Junior Season